 The Company monitors its investment portfolio for impairment on a periodic basis.
-When the carrying value of an investment in debt securities exceeds its fair value and the decline in value is determined to be an other-than-temporary decline, and it is not more likely than not that the Company will be required to sell the debt securities prior to recovery of its amortized cost basis, the Company records an impairment charge.
+When the carrying value of an investment in debt securities exceeds its fair value and the decline in value is determined to be an other-than-temporary decline, and when the Company does not intend to sell the debt security and it is not more likely than not that the Company will be required to sell the debt securities prior to recovery of its amortized cost basis, the Company records an impairment charge in the amount of the credit loss and the balance, if any, to other comprehensive income (loss).

-Investments that mature between three months and one year from the purchase date are classified as shortterm investments in the Consolidated Balance Sheet.
-Investments that mature beyond one year from the purchase date are classified as long-term investments in the Consolidated Balance Sheet.
+Investments that mature between three months and one year from the purchase date are initially classified as short-term investments in the Consolidated Balance Sheet.
+Investments that mature beyond one year from the purchase date are initially classified as long-term investments in the Consolidated Balance Sheet.